bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am now actively looking for senior lecturer (or equivalent) positions.
 My research is on efficient deep learning and you can find my lab information and my previous publications at the top.

-I am also seeking for wide collaborations from flagship institutions.
-If you are interested in my research, pls drop my an email.
+I am also seeking collaborations from flagship institutions, especially from the industry.
+If you are interested in my research, please drop me an email.